NAB hires 500

 Thousands of Australians have lost their jobs, been stood down or have had their hours cut in the space of a few weeks.

-And while the government has created a $550-a-fortnight safety net for those who have been left unemployed, there are still some sectors of Australia that are not only hiring but are in desperate need of extra staff.
+And while hundreds of businesses have shut down or closed their doors, there are still some sectors of Australia that are not only hiring but are in desperate need of extra staff.

 UPDATED: 20 July

 Sydney Trains is hiring 90 new apprentices, according to a statement released to day by NSW Minister for Transport Andrew Constance.

 In a joint launch with Sydney Trains acting chief Suzanne Holden, Constance said the train network required a “variety of skills” to keep it running.